Connect with others who understand.

 • Pain

 Other symptoms are frequently found as well.
-These can include nausea, constipation, bloating, and ascites (fluid buildup in the abdomen).
+These can include nausea, bowel changes, and bloating.

-Once you’ve been treated for ovarian cancer, you will probably need regular follow-up appointments with your doctor to check for signs that the cancer has recurred.
-Your doctor will likely give you a physical exam and ask you about your symptoms.
+Once you’ve been treated for ovarian cancer, you’ll probably need regular follow-up appointments with your doctor to check for signs that the cancer has recurred.
+Your doctor will likely give you a physical exam and ask you questions to identify whether you’re having any advanced ovarian cancer symptoms.
 They may also have you undergo blood tests or imaging tests to identify possible cancer signs.

 Treatment for Ovarian Cancer

-The first set of treatments you receive after you are initially diagnosed with ovarian cancer is called first-line therapy.
-For ovarian cancer, this often includes chemotherapy and surgery.
-First-line chemotherapy usually consists of a drug that contains platinum, such as Paraplatin (carboplatin), and possibly a type of chemotherapy drug called a taxane, such as Taxol (paclitaxel).
-The goal of first-line therapy may be to completely eliminate all cancer cells from your body, or it may be to slow the growth of an advanced tumor.
+The first systemic treatment you receive after you’re initially diagnosed with ovarian cancer is called first-line therapy.
+For ovarian cancer, this often includes chemotherapy.
+First-line chemotherapy usually consists of a drug that contains platinum, such as cisplatin (Platinol) and carboplatin (Paraplatin), and possibly a type of chemotherapy drug called a taxane, such as paclitaxel.
+The goal of first-line therapy is to try to eliminate as many cancer cells from your body as possible, or it may be to slow the growth of an advanced tumor.

 Maintenance Therapy

-If first-line treatments have been successful, and your cancer has disappeared, your doctor will probably put you on maintenance therapy.
-The goal of these treatments is to keep you in remission and prevent your cancer from recurring.
+If first-line treatments have been successful, and your cancer has shrunk, your doctor will probably recommend that you start maintenance therapy.
+The goal of these treatments is to keep your cancer under control and prevent it from progressing.

 Treatments Following Ovarian Cancer Relapse

 If your ovarian cancer comes back, the treatments you receive may be the same as they were the first time around, or they may be different.
-The treatment you receive may depend on factors like how well first-line treatments worked, what side effects you experienced in the past, and how much your cancer has spread since it came back.
+The treatment you receive may depend on factors like how well first-line treatments worked, how long ago you received those treatments, what side effects you experienced in the past, and how much your cancer has spread since it came back.
 The goals of treatment may also change.
 For recurrent disease, the goals are often to:

 • Slow down or stop growth of the cancer